 The Parliamentarian shall have the privilege of attending or sending a representative to all physical polling locations and places where ballots are kept and tabulated, provided such representative is not a candidate or agent in the election.

+Voting

+All decisions of the Elections Commission with respect to the exercise of its duties and powers under the provisions of the Election Code shall be made by a majority vote of the members of the Commission.
+In case of a tie, the vote shall be redone until a majority has been accepted.
+The Chair of the Elections Commission does not have a vote.

 Voting, Delegation, and Authority

-Voting:

-All decisions of the Elections Commission with respect to the exercise of its duties and powers under the provisions of the Election Code shall be made by a majority vote of the members of the Commission.

-Delegation:

 Members of the Commission may not delegate to any person their vote or any decision-making authority or duty vested in the Commission by the provisions of the Election Code unless specifically provided for otherwise in the Election Code or approved by the BCSGA Advisor.

-Authority:
+Authority

 The Commission shall generally administer, seek to obtain compliance with, and formulate policy with respect to the provisions of the Election Code.

 Nothing in the Election Code shall be construed to limit, restrict, or diminish any investigatory, informational, oversight, supervisory, or disciplinary authority or function of the Senate or any committee of the Senate with respect to BSGA Elections.